“The Orange Trees” by Gustave Caillebotte

 “The Orange Trees” by Gustave Caillebotte portrays Caillebotte’s brother Martial reading in the shade of the orange trees.
 Their cousin, Zoé, is standing at one of the garden planters, which contain the trees.
 The poses of both suggest that they are each enjoying the afternoon quietly with their private thoughts.
 The sunlight illuminates a circular flower bed surrounded by a curving path, at the edge of which is a sleeping dog.

-Caillebotte was a friend of many of the impressionist painters and this painting is part of that tradition, however it differs in its realism and reliance on line rather than broad brush strokes.
+Caillebotte was a friend of many of the impressionist painters and this painting is part of that tradition, however, it differs in its realism and reliance on-line and not broad brush strokes.
 It also reflects Caillebotte’s interest in photography.
-The figure of Zoé in the background appears out of focus, while the chairs in the foeground are in sharper focus.
+The figure of Zoé in the background appears out of focus, while the chairs in the foreground are in sharper focus.
 The cropping of the orange tree, further suggests the influence of photography.

 - Title: The Orange Trees